 Saffron is usually labeled as the world’s most expensive spice, but it is also a great source of vitamin C. It can be used in many dishes to add flavor, but it can also help if you have trouble sleeping, or suffer from heartburn, depression and many other issues.

-There are several brands of cereals – generally the whole wheat ones – that are quality sources of vitamin C. Cereal is also a great base to add some fruits like strawberries, mangoes or cantaloupes to ensure that you get your daily dose of vitamin C in only one delicious meal.
+There are several brands of cereals – generally the whole wheat ones – that are quality sources of vitamin C. Cereal is also a great base to add some fruits like strawberries, mangoes or cantaloupes to ensure that you get your daily dose of this vitamin in only one delicious meal.
 That’s a great way to start your day!

 Turnip roots are very high in vitamin C. So are the green, leafy tops of the turnips, often called turnip greens.
 Turnips can be bitter, which is probably why they aren’t an American staple.
 You will probably want to eat them cooked.